 We want your experience of applying to residency at SSW to be straightforward and accessible.

-We have a simple application process, in which we want to understand: Why do you want to come on Group Residency at SSW?
+We have a simple application process, in which we want to understand: what interests and excites you in your work?
+Why do you want to come on Group Residency at SSW?

 Apply in a format that is comfortable for you – writing, voice memo/audio or video.
 We have no preference and will only consider the content of the application, not its production.

-There is information in the Application Pack to support you to make your best application – please read or listen to this carefully.
+There is information in the Application Pack to support you to make your best application – please read this carefully.

-We can accept applications via online form or via email to arts@ssw.org.uk.
+We accept applications via online form however, if you are not comfortable using an online form you can email your application directly to sam@ssw.org.uk.

 Resources